I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 It can also be something like "all the lineart is consistently thick across the game" — something Voidwrought did well in my opinion, while Bo: Path of the Teal Lotus was inconsistent with.

 It's a tiny thing, but I really love it when everything in a world looks like it belongs in that world.
-While I may have my critiques of Silksong I have absolutely zero notes about its aesthetic.
-Perfection.
+While I may have my critiques of Silksong and MIO: Memories in Orbit I have absolutely zero notes about their aesthetic.

 A more generic one for across videogames, but I love when a game's soundscape is appropriate and well-balanced for the type of game being created.